 - Females have been known to have fry (guppy babies) without having a male in the tank, and could give birth to 30 – 40 fry each month!

 - The adult guppies will eat the fry.
 You read right – they will eat their own babies.
-If you know there are fry in your tank, be sure to separate them from the adults as soon as possible.
+If you know there is fry in your tank, be sure to separate them from the adults as soon as possible.
 If not, it will be a show of survival of the fittest.

-Guppies are a very easy pet to keep.
+Guppies are very easy pets to keep.
 You will never get bored of watching these beautifully-colored fish dazzle the tank with their long, flowing fins.
 They are inexpensive, attractive, easy to maintain, and naturally replenish the tank with baby fry.
 If you are on the lookout for a pet that is easy to keep, the guppy could easily rank as one of the top favorites.